OpenCilk/infrastructure/INSTALLING.md

 to the build directory name.
 Similarly, add `/bin/clang++` for the OpenCilk C++ compiler.

-You can also install OpenCilk into a directory of your choosing by running the `cmake_install.cmake` script generated in the build directory.
-For example, run the following to install OpenCilk into the directory `/tmp/llvm`:

-    cd build
-    cmake -DCMAKE_INSTALL_PREFIX=/tmp/llvm -P cmake_install.cmake

 You must have a chip with Intel's Advanced Vector Instructions (AVX).
 This includes Sandy Bridge and newer Intel processors (released starting in 2011), and Steamroller and newer AMD processors (released starting in 2014).